Unicorn horn: Display and use as antipoison

 Of a twisted configuration, alicorns were traded as valuable items for many centuries: according to legend, the "horn" on display at the Musée national du Moyen Âge was a gift from the Caliph of Baghdad, Harun al-Rashid, to Charlemagne in 807.
 It measures almost three meters.
 An eight-foot long horn is exhibited in Bruges, Flanders.
 In the Middle Ages, the alicorn was the most valuable asset that a prince could possess.
 Its medicinal use was attested and revived possibly in the 13th century, when pharmacists incorporated narwhal teeth (presented as unicorn horns) in their treatments; they displayed large pieces in order to distinguish it from products of other animals, such as the ox.
 These objects would have been exchanged up to eleven times their weight in gold.
 Depictions of unicorns in a religious context were discouraged indirectly by the Council of Trent in 1563, despite their display in the Saint-Denis Cathedral in Paris, and St Mark's Basilica in Venice.
-They were often mounted on silver socles and presented as trophies that were only be shown for important ceremonies.
+They were often mounted on silver socles and presented as trophies that were only shown for important ceremonies.

 Ambroise Paré explains that alicorns were used in the court of the King of France to detect the presence of poison in food and drink: if the comestible became hot and started to smoke, then the dish was poisoned.
 Pope Clement VII offered a unicorn horn two cubits long to King Francis I of France at the wedding of his niece Catherine de' Medici in Marseille in October 1533, and the king did not ever move without a bag filled with unicorn powder.
 Also, the Grand Inquisitor Torquemada always carried unicorn horn to protect himself from poison and murderers.